Historical fiction novel, by Dimitris Apergis. Exclusively at the blog of OKYPUS in 36 weekly episodes, in English and Greek languages.

 "Yes, you were talking."

 "I woke you up?"

-"Was I?
-Had let me alone, the dream may have had a happy ending after all."
+“Is that what I was doing?
+If you left me alone, maybe the dream would have a happy ending after all."

 "Oh!
 What an impudence, by Zeus and the twelve gods of Olympus!"

 "Sometimes yes.
-But be aware, it's not always dreams that predict the future as it is about to happen.
-Many times they are just dreams that have a simple relevance to future events.
+These are not exactly dreams that foretell the future as it's about to happen.
+Many times they are dreams that have a simple connection with future events.
 At other times, these dreams are nothing but muddled gibberish concerning the future randomly."

 "It'd be impossible to separate the inconsistency from the cohesion in this particular dream, Zsigmond.
 The dream sometimes made some sense and at times degenerated into a shameless babel.
 I wore weird clothes, spoke incomprehensible languages, shared common stories with people completely strange to me."

 "It was probably a dream of the future.
-I have such dreams from time to time."
+I do have such dreams from time to time."